hpmsxjtu/PHASE/README.md

 ## NOTE

-We have released version 2.0, please see Demo_PredatorPrey and Demo_GameOfLife.
+We have released version 2.0, please see Demo_PredatorPrey and Demo_GameOfLife_2.